 In preschoolers who haven’t been introduced to the concept of “homework,” this tactic works very well.

 Parents tell children they are not allowed to do homework if they misbehave.
-Only when they behave well do they get to do homework with their parents.
+They get to do homework with their parents only when they behave well.
 Parents make homework a game when they work together so the child feels that homework is fun and rewarding.

 Doing homework becomes much more appealing when the parent states that the child will not have the autonomy to do it.